-A county board of revision will hear an appeal from a homestead applicant in the same manner as challenges to value.
+A county board of revision will hear an appeal from a homestead applicant at the same time and in the same manner as challenges to value.
 The board of revision's decision can also be appealed, either to the local Court of Common Pleas, or to the Ohio Board of Tax Appeals.